mettle/sendportal-docs/api-tag-subscribers.md

 Replace all subscribers assigned a given tag with the list provided in the request.

-If you want to assign a tag to additional subscriber without removing existing ones, you should use the Store endpoint.
+If you want to assign a tag to additional subscribers without removing existing ones, you should use the Store endpoint.
 If you want to remove the tag from specific subscribers, you should use the Delete endpoint.

 #### Endpoint